baricadr/baricadr/README.md

     user: someone
     password: xxxxx
     exclude: *xml
+    freeze_age: 365   # By default baricadr will "freeze" files older than 180 days (6 months).
+You can change this limit with this parameter.
 ```

 You must set the `BARICADR_REPOS_CONF` environment variable to the path to this yaml file, or define it in the `local.cfg` config file.
 A test one is used by default in the development docker-compose.yml file